-The presentation provided by Chris Higgins, McMaster Institute for Transportation and Logistics, respecting MITL's support for the implementation of LRT in Hamilton and insight into relevant, new MITL research, was received.
+That the presentation provided by Chris Higgins, McMaster Institute for Transportation and Logistics, respecting MITL's support for the implementation of LRT in Hamilton and insight into relevant, new MITL research, be received.

 A full copy of presentation is available on the City's website at www.hamilton.ca or through the Office of the City Clerk.